Step By Step

 The scan process requires only a matter of minutes for even the most complex-shaped part.

 Once the part has been scanned, the 3D scan data can be used for 3D measurement and inspection.
 Users simply open the part’s reference data file (normally in CAD format) using the inspection software included with the ShapeGrabber system.
-Once the part has been scanned, the 3D scan data can be used for 3D measurement and 3D inspection.
-Users simply open the part’s reference data file (normally in CAD format) using the inspection software included with the ShapeGrabber system.
 By specifying the part’s tolerance envelope and importing the point cloud data from the scan, the user can compare the reference data to the scanned information.

 After comparing the point-cloud scan information with the reference data, the ShapeGrabber 3D scanner generates an inspection report which can be saved or printed.
 This highly visual report includes a color tolerance map: a color-coded 3D image of the part that is used to quantify the deviation of the part’s shape from CAD, including GD&T specifications, error maps, individual measurements listed in tabular format, cross-section analyses and more.